Healthy Lentil and Beetroot Salad With Citrus Dressing

 Beetroot and Lentil Salad with Citrus Dressing

 This super-quick salad has a wonderful citrus tang.
 It's based on lentils, which are rich in fibre, protein, and iron, and very low in fat.
 There are several varieties of lentil: red, yellow, green, brown, and Le Puy.
 The latter are grown in the Puy region of France.
 They retain their shape when cooked, and they have the best flavour.
 Consequently, they are more expensive than other varieties.
 But they are the best for this recipe; although I have sometimes used green lentils (red and yellow lentils are best reserved for soups, as they cook down to a puree).
 Beetroot is added to the salad.
 It claims to be a superfood that can help to reduce blood pressure, aid sports performance, and protect against dementia.
 I normally use dried lentils, which are very cost-effective, but they are also available in tins or in vacuum packs.
 On busy days, I pop a pack of ready-to-eat lentils into the microwave oven.
 I normally open a vacuum pack of beetroot for speed and convenience, but I sowed a couple of rows of beetroot seed in my raised vegetable bed this year and look forward to enjoying the harvest during the summer months.

-The weights given in the following recipe make two generous portions.
+The weights given in the following recipe make four generous portions.

 Ingredients for Citrus-infused Lentil Salad

 - 100 g lentils - Puy or green (dry weight)

 - 1 clove of garlic or 1 bay leaf (optional)

 - Half a lemon

 - Black pepper and salt

 - Put the juice of half an orange, or of a whole satsuma, into a bowl with half a lemon and the zest of the fruits.
 (Try to buy unwaxed fruit; it's much easier to grate.)